 World-class roller coasters, idyllic European villages, and up-close animal encounters make Busch Gardens Williamsburg a must-visit.
-Adrenaline junkies of all ages will be in heaven as they scream on Apollo’s Chariot or feel the full throttle of the brand new Pantheon.
+Adrenaline junkies of all ages will be in heaven as they scream on Apollo’s Chariot or feel the full throttle of Pantheon.

 Tiny tots will have a blast catching up with Big Bird, Elmo, and the whole gang at Sesame Street’s Forest of Fun.
 While, worldly gourmands will relish getting their foodie passports stamped by Germany, Ireland, and France.
 Say hello to giant Clydesdales at the Highland Stables, or seek out Bald Eagles at the Birds of Prey.

 Wondering about Busch Gardens water parks?
-Unfortunately, if you want to explore the slides and rides of Water Country USA, you’ll need to visit before September 11th.
+Unfortunately, if you want to explore the slides and rides of Water Country USA, you must visit before September 17th.

 Need a break from all of the tri-corner hats, muskets, and turkey legs?
 SeaQuest in Lynchburg, VA, delivers a dazzling underwater escape.
 Delight in a sparkling array of aquatic animals, tropical species, mystic mermaids, and more.
 Travel all around the globe as you visit the rainforests of Africa, the aquamarine waters of the Caribbean, and the Mayan Jungles.

 Observe over 300 species spread over 20,000 square feet of adventure.
 Snorkel with stingrays, interact with otters, or take a social media-worthy selfie with Marian the Mermaid.
 From adorable sloths to porcupine puffers, SeaQuest cultivates an unforgettable underwater experience.